idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 .. code-block:: idris

-    ifThenElse : Bool -> Lazy a -> Lazy a -> a;
+    ifThenElse : Bool -> Lazy a -> Lazy a -> a
-    ifThenElse True  t e = t;
+    ifThenElse True  t e = t
-    ifThenElse False t e = e;
+    ifThenElse False t e = e

 Codata Types
 ============

-Codata types are like regular data types, except that they allow for us to define infinite data structures.
-More precisely, for a type ``T``, each of its constructor arguments of type ``T`` are transformed into a coinductive parameter ``Inf T``.
+Codata types allow us to define infinite data structures by marking recursive arguments as potentially infinite.
+For a codata type ``T``, each of its constructor arguments of type ``T`` are transformed into an argument of type ``Inf T``.
 This makes each of the ``T`` arguments lazy, and allows infinite data structures of type ``T`` to be built.
 One example of a codata type is Stream, which is defined as follows.

 .. code-block:: idris